BDC Hamburger Icon

 As the name indicates, network monitoring keeps track of traffic through your company’s computer networks.
 This allows you to monitor basic metrics with ease.
 Each employee has to use a specific login ID with any device on the network, so you can see when and where they are connected.

 Beyond the basics, network monitoring allows you to track employee behavior in unique and important ways.
-Digital security relies more on employee behavior than any of your advanced security systems.
+Digital security relies more on employee behavior than any of your advanced security systems do.
 Your network monitoring system allows you to identify and flag risky behavior as soon as it emerges.
 In this way, your employee monitoring system spots behavior that puts the whole company at risk.

 You can also use network monitoring to get a feel for productivity.
 Not all improper network behavior is risky.
 By keeping tabs on the network, you can see how often employees use their computers for tasks that are unrelated to work.
 Network monitoring rolls attendance, behavior monitoring, cybersecurity and productivity tracking into one monitoring system.